 Learning for Sustainability in Scotland: a work in progress

 Vision 2030+ is a new Education Scotland report that sets out the vision for Learning for Sustainability in Scotland’s schools to 2030.
-Rob Bushby, manager of the John Muir Award, finds out what it means for Outdoor Learning.
+Rob Bushby, finds out what it means for Outdoor Learning.

 First, the good news.
 The lead commitment in Vision 2030+ - ‘All learners should have an entitlement to Learning for Sustainability’ - means that this entitlement is effectively embedded in education policy in Scotland through to 2020.